Mindat, Chin State: Climate

 Mindat has a humid subtropical climate (Köppen climate classification Cwa).
 Temperatures are warm for most of the year, but the winter months (November–February) are cooler.
 There is a winter dry season (December–May) and a summer wet season (June–November).

 Geography

 The main part of the town runs along the ridge of a mountain.
 The paved road runs from Pakokku to Matupi.

 Transport

 Bus

 There is a bus station with direct buses to Pakokku or Matupi.
 These run mainly in the morning.
 The Pakokku bus route is approximately 4.5 hours and the Matupi bus route is approximately 5 hours.

 Walking trails

 Before the road was built and regular bus service began, students walked from Mindat to the advanced schools in Pakokku.
 The route was by walking trail and took 2 to 3 days.

-Accommodation

-There are small hotels and guesthouses in Mindat that are available to both Myanmar people and foreigners.

-Tun Guesthouse

-Private rooms with shared bathroom.
-Private rooms with bathroom.
-Common room has a television and seating.

 Religion

 There are various religions in the town.
 Missionaries walk or motorbike to outlying villages to convert people.